Best Camping Axe

 While most of the axes include a loop on their nylon sheath that you can run a belt through, you have to take off your belt to do so.
 These three axes take a different approach.
 The Fiskars' sheath has a plastic handle, the Kershaw gives you a nylon sling that you can use or choose to tuck away, and the Gransfors will clip around your belt while you wear it.
 Easy indeed.

 The MTech, Estwing, Schrade, and Gerber are all small enough to toss in a back or loop through your belt.
 Of these, the Gerber would be the most comfortable to wear, but the least useful once you get there.
 The Husqvarna is the largest and heaviest, closer to the size of a traditional axe.
 It's not hard to carry, just harder.

-We're buying into the 20-year guarantee behind the sustainably constructed Gransfors Bruk.
-This thing is a beautiful little beast that should hold up over time.
+This Gransfors Bruk is a beautiful little beast that should hold up over time.
 The Fiskbars construction also leaves little cause for concern, aside from the orange plastic dial on the sheath, though it's hardly mission-critical.
 The Estwing is forged from a single piece of steel in the U.S. We don't see it failing anytime soon.